HomeDing/homeding.github.io/elements/light.md

 These properties can be configured:

 **pin** - Specifies the output pin(s) that are used to connect to the light.
 This can be a list with up to 4 pins.
+Define one pin for normal single color leds ("pin":"D6") or 3 pins for RGB ("pin": "D8,D6,D7") or 4 pins for WRGB ("pin":"15,14,12,5").

 **value** - This is the value used for the PWM output.
-This can be a single value for one pin or a RGB(W) value for up to 4 pins.
+This can be a single value for one pin or a (W)RGB value for up to 4 pins.
 The values is always using the 32-bit storage format for RGB values like `x00rrggbb` or 0..255.

 **brightness** - The brightness factor can be used to dim the light in general.
-The brightness value must be in the range 0..100.
-The default is 50.
+The brightness value must be in the range 0..255.
+The default is 128.

-**duration** - This parameter is used to specify the number you of milliseconds for a transition from one value to another.
-When not specified the value 0 is used to make the new value effective immediately.
+**enable** - This boolean 0/1 value controls the output.
+When 0 is given the value for output is given with 0 but the current value is kept.
+This allows easy switching on and off.

 ### Color Values